Concordium/concordium.github.io/source/mainnet/net/resources/terms-and-conditions-mw.rst

 You can always find the latest version on `developer.concordium.software <https://developer.concordium.software>`_.

-You can contact Concordium Mobile Wallet support via support@concordium.software.
+You can contact |mw-gen1| support via support@concordium.software.

 Acceptance
 ==========

-The first time you open the Concordium Mobile Wallet, you’ll be asked to click "Yes, I Accept" to confirm that you agree to these terms and conditions.
+The first time you open the |mw-gen1|, you’ll be asked to click "Yes, I Accept" to confirm that you agree to these terms and conditions.